DiscoverDataScience.org

 Data analysts are more responsible for interpreting data for those unacquainted with the technical side of things than data scientists are.
 They are accountable for producing company reports and projections based on data scientists’ models.

-In other words, data analysts aren’t collecting and analyzing data so much as they’re taking data analyzed by the data scientist and consolidating it for business executives and entrepreneurs.
+In other words, data analysts aren’t collecting and analyzing data so much as taking data analyzed by the data scientists and consolidating it for business executives and entrepreneurs.

 Actuary